aws-samples/amazon-transcribe-live-meeting-assistant/lma-meetingassist-setup-stack/README.md

 When you click **ACTIONS** the bot UI sends a request to QnABot (using Amazon Lex) that identified the ID of the item that deals with Action Items, `AA.ActionItems`.

 In QnAbot Designer, select the `AA.ActionItems` item to see its definition.
-Note that it has a **LambdaHook** function defined.
-You can read about [LambdaHooks in the QnAbot Implementation Guide](https://docs.aws.amazon.com/solutions/latest/qnabot-on-aws/specifying-lambda-hook-functions.html), but for now, just know that this configures QnABot to invoke the specified function everytime the user requests ActionItems.
+Note that it has a **Lambda Hook** function defined.
+You can read about [Lambda Hooks in the QnAbot Implementation Guide](https://docs.aws.amazon.com/solutions/latest/qnabot-on-aws/specifying-lambda-hook-functions.html), but for now, just know that this configures QnABot to invoke the specified function everytime the user requests ActionItems.
 Here we use the 'SummarizeCall' function that was deployed with LMA, and we specify the LLM prompt it should use, in the **Argument** field.

   <p align="left"><img src="../images/meetingassist-bot-actions-qid.png" alt="ActionItemsQID" /></p>